 The Company may seek additional funding in order to reach its development and commercialization objectives.
-The Company may not be able to obtain funding on acceptable terms, or at all, and the Company may not be able to enter into additional collaborations or other arrangements that add cash or defray expenses.
+The Company may not be able to obtain funding on acceptable terms, or at all, and the Company may not be able to enter into collaborations or other arrangements.
 The terms of any funding may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects.

 The Company's future results of operations involve a number of risks and uncertainties.
-Factors that could affect the Company's future operating results and adversely impact actual results include, but are not limited to, uncertainty regarding results of clinical trials and reaching milestones, uncertainty of regulatory approval of the Company's current or future product candidates, uncertainty of market acceptance of the Company's product candidates, if approved, competition from substitute products and larger companies, securing and protecting proprietary technology, strategic relationships and dependence on key individuals and sole source suppliers.
+Factors that could affect the Company's future operating results and cause actual results to vary materially from expectations include, but are not limited to, uncertainty regarding results of clinical trials and reaching milestones, uncertainty of regulatory approval of the Company's current or future product candidates, uncertainty of market acceptance of the Company's product candidates, if approved, competition from substitute products and larger companies, securing and protecting proprietary technology, strategic relationships and dependence on key individuals and sole source suppliers.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities and may not ultimately lead to a marketing approval and commercialization of a product.

-The Company's product candidates require approvals from the FDA and comparable foreign regulatory agencies prior to commercial sales in their respective jurisdictions.
-The Company's product candidates may fail to receive the necessary approvals.
-If the Company is denied approval, approval is delayed or the Company is unable to maintain approval for any product candidate, it could have a materially adverse impact on the Company.
-Even if the Company's product development efforts are successful, the Company may never generate significant revenue from product sales.
+The Company's product candidates require approvals from the U.S. Food and Drug Administration (FDA) and comparable foreign regulatory agencies prior to commercial sales in their respective jurisdictions.
+Thee Company's product candidates may fail to receive the necessary approvals.
+If the Company was denied approval, approval was delayed or the Company was unable to maintain approval for any product candidate, it could have a materially adverse impact on the Company.
+Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.
 The Company will need to generate significant revenue to achieve sustained profitability, and it may never do so.